z3y/Graphlit/README.md

 # Graphlit

 A node shader editor for creating Toon and PBR shaders, with a variety of included nodes useful for VRChat Worlds and Avatars.
+Only supports the built-in Unity render pipeline.

 ## Installation